JordanGunn/NWhacks2021/README.md

 # KanyeGen
-A random Kanye West quote generator created with flask for NWhacks 2021.
+Something created with flask for NWhacks 2021.